kevbaker/kubernetes-fluentbit-kafka-quine/README.md

 ### Intent

-* Discover the series of related events that lead to a Kubernetes Autoscaling Operation
+* Discover the series of related events that lead to a Kubernetes Autoscaling Operation.

-### Qustions
+### Questions

-* Is this due to a need for optimization?
+* Is the scale operation due to a need for optimization?
+* Is the scale operation due to a bug such as a memory leak?
+* Is the scale operation due to high traffic on popular container service?
-* Is the scale operation due to high traffic, bug or possible unusal hacker-like activity.
+* Is the scale operation due to high traffic from a possible unusual hacker-like activity?
 * Should the operations leading to the autoscaling be shut down?